n8henrie/n8henrie.github.io/_posts/2011-11-24-article-mystery-of-consciousness.md

     <blockquote>
       <p>
         Consciousness may very well be the lawful product of unconscious information processing.
-But I don’t know what that sentence means—and I don’t think anyone else does either.
+But I don't know what that sentence means—and I don't think anyone else does either.
       </p>
     </blockquote>